 Day 7: Ohrid – Bitola – Krusevo

 After breakfast we check out of the hotel, our destination is Krusevo.
-But first we’ll stop in Bitola, the second largest city in Macedonia.
+But first we’ll stop in Bitola, the second largest city in North Macedonia.
 Known during the Ottoman period as a city of the councils, that reputation still holds true today.
 Countries that have their consulates in Bitola include: Bulgaria, Croatia, France, Great Britain, Greece, Russia, Slovenia, Turkey, Romania and Serbia.
 Our destination is the most famous street in Bitola, the Shirok Sokak, where all the cafes, boutiques, casinos and bars are located.
 It’s the place to see and be seen!
 We’ll have lunch there and sample different dishes and wine from the region.
 Later in the afternoon we’ll depart for Krusevo.
 After checking into the Hotel Montana Palas in Krusevo, we’ll be regaled with a feast that includes a special culinary delight created solely for the hotel’s dining room.
 The evening’s menu has been designed to complement the wine tasting we enjoyed earlier in the day.
 Along with the hotel’s culinary dish, we’ll have Sarma, a specially spiced minced meat rolled in cabbage leaves which is specialty of the region.
 The hotel’s dining room has a wonderful view of the city’s lights.
 Dinner and overnight at the hotel.
 (B, L, D)